AndrewAkinson/python3-therion-analyzer/README.md

 This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the file inclusion statements.
 Extracted keywords can include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
 The extracted keywords and data are returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).
+Alternatively, the wrapper can write file names, line numbers, and actual lines, directly to standard output, colorized by default.

 An example survex data source file tree for the Dow-Prov system is given in the `example` directory.